ethanamaher/AttendanceAppProject/db/readme.md

 ### Setup
 - Make sure you have MySQL and MySQL Workbench installed and a password set up already.
 - switch to this branch (`git checkout -b database_setup origin/database_setup`) and pull the latest changes.
 Make sure the project `AttendanceAppProject.Shared` is not there if you already have a previous version of this branch locally, as it shouldn't be after pulling the latest changes.
 This was removed in the latest commit since it is no longer needed and was from a previous version.
 - We will need 2 packages - `Pomelo.EntityFrameworkCore.MySql` and `Microsoft.EntityFrameworkCore.Design`.
 They should already be installed after you pull this branch, but in case they aren't for some reason, run ` dotnet add package Pomelo.EntityFrameworkCore.MySql --version 8.0.3` and `dotnet add package Microsoft.EntityFrameworkCore.Design --version 8.0.13`.
-Also in the terminal, run `dotnet tool install --global dotnet-ef`.

 ### Database Connection String
 - In this branch, `AttendanceAppProject.ApiService/appsettings.json` has been already been added to `.gitignore`, meaning any new commits won't include changes to `AttendanceAppProject.ApiService/appsettings.json`.
 This is because this contains your connection string and credentials, so we need to make sure future commits won't overlap each others credentials.